-In 1995, a film called, Jumanji starring the late Robin Williams, introduced movie goers.
+In 1995, a film called, “Jumanji” starring the late Robin Williams.
 At the time of it’s release, Jumanji received mixed reviews from critics.
 Overtime, the film went on to become a cult classic among 90’s Kids/90’s Babies who were around that time period.
-A Decade Later, another film called Zathura, a spiritual successor of Jumanji, was released in 2005, earning positive reviews from critics.
+A Decade Later, another film called “Zathura,” a spiritual successor of Jumanji, was released in 2005, earning positive reviews from critics.

-The Premise is about a group of four teenagers, who get sucked into a video game, they each transform into their in game playable avatar.
+The Premise is about a group of four teenagers, who get sucked into a video game, they each transform into their selected in-game playable avatar.
 They must work together by finding a missing element that’ll make them escape a jungle like world inhabited by dangerous animals, hunters, and other obstacles standing in their way.

 This review contains no SPOILERS.
 Which means you’re ok to read this article.
 Is this movie on the same level as the original movie?
 Well, let’s find out shall we?